 Sensitization of TRPV1 during inflammatory pain depends upon numerous mechanisms.
 For example, phospholipase C activation (via growth factors, neurotransmitters, and inflammatory mediators), PGE2 (via cAMP activation of PKA), and prostacyclin all enhance TRPV1 sensitization [105, 298-299].
 Phosphorylation of serine and/or threonine residues also results in TRPV1 sensitization.
 Sources of TRPV1 phosphorylation include PKA, PKC and CAMKII [105, 300-304].
-The sensitization of TRPV1 may be regulated by nitroxidative species through the modulation of PKC and PKA (see above).
+The sensitization of PKC and PKA (see above).
+Nitroxidative species through the modulation of PKC and PKA (see above).
 Nitroxidative species are involved in both the downstream actions of TRPV1 activation and modulating TRPV1 expression and sensitization.